 Will your bank issue a new card internationally?

 You can always ask about closure fees if you don’t see a need to keep your account open.

 It might be harder to reopen a bank account; if you decide to move back to your country for whatever reason.

-I will be using XE to send money I have saved up for the move to Finland.
+I used TransferWise to send money I have saved up for the move to Finland.

 View this post on Instagram